Hybrid work: what it is and why companies should care

 Where everyone is a remote employee.
 You run your business largely through video calls, do not have an office space, and often work with colleagues in different cities, countries, and even timezones.

 Companies around the world are struggling with a seemingly simple question—which working model is right for us?
 The question may appear easy enough, but the answer is far from simple.
-To truly understand what model your company should follow in a post-COVID world, you need to drill down to the fundamentals of who you are as a company.
+To truly understand what model your company you need to drill down to the fundamentals of who you are as a company.
 Which model will suit your company culture?
 Which one aligns best with your values?
 Which one will help you with employee retention?
 These are just a few of the many questions companies are asking themselves right now.
 And there's no shortcut to finding the right answer.

 Hybrid work: what's all the fuss about?